callmephilip/baker-docs/deployment/README.md

 ## Pushing mobile application with Fastlane

-**app/fastlane** directory contains some setup for [Fastlane](https://github.com/fastlane/fastlane).
-Please refer to this [excellent article](https://dbanck.svbtle.com/deploying-a-react-native-app-with-fastlane) by Daniel Banck for details on how to push your app through Fastlane.
+**app/fastlane** directory contains configuration for [Fastlane](https://github.com/fastlane/fastlane).

+Please refer to [CI section](/ci/README.md) for more information on how to set up continuous integration for your mobile application